sycDev/ai-stocks-predication-vite/README.md

-# AI Stocks Prediction with Vite
+# AI Stocks Prediction Web App

 A web application that uses AI to summarize stock performance and provide recommendations to buy, hold, or sell.